 This section of the site is dedicated to professionals in the field whose work in purpose and practice aims to improve the lives of low-income individuals and families.

-2020 Financial Empowerment Network – Initiative Chairs: Lydia Assefa-Dawson, King County Housing Authority, Becky House, American Financial Solutions, Tom McKay, Northwest Justice Project; Linda Taylor, Urban League; and United Way of King County.
+2021 Initiative Chairs: Lydia Assefa-Dawson, King County Housing Authority; Thusharie Gooneratne, JP Morgan Chase; Becky House, American Financial Solutions; Tom McKay, Northwest Justice Project; Adam Stein, Columbia Bank; Brenda Snyder, Washington Treasurer’s Office; and Linda Taylor, Urban League.

 For more information contact: